binamraadhikari/seqmontecarlo/README.md

 # seqmontecarlo
-This files contains coding for carrying out sequential monte-carlo simulations based on the book, "Reliability Evaluation of Power Systems" by Roy Billinton.
+This repository contains coding for carrying out sequential monte-carlo simulations based on the book, "Reliability Evaluation of Power Systems" by Roy Billinton.